Key Stage 4

 Physical Education (PE)

-The purpose of Physical Education (PE) at The Whitley AP Academy is to provide pupils with a broad and balanced, inclusive PE curriculum which is national curriculum compatible but personalised to meet the needs of our pupil cohort.
-This will enable learners to develop their skills in a number of sports and active leisure opportunities.
-We recognise the importance that PE and sport can have in promoting long-term healthy lifestyles and making a positive impact on physical, mental, and social health for our current pupil cohort.
+PE at the Academy aims to enable learners to develop their skills in a number of sport and active leisure opportunities to help inspire them to continue participation outside of school and when they leave the Academy.
+We recognise the importance that PE and sport can have in promoting long-term healthy lifestyles and making a positive impact on physical, mental and social health for our current pupil cohort.

 Construction

-The Construction curriculum ensures that the pupils engage in learning which is relevant to them and their interests while providing opportunities to develop a range of skills and techniques, personal skills, and attributes essential for successful performance in working life.
+The Construction curriculum ensures that the pupils engage in learning which is relevant to them and their interests while providing opportunities to develop a range of skills and techniques, personal skills and attributes essential for successful performance in working life.

 Throughout the programme of study, the pupils’ communication skills will be improved, and they will learn to work individually and as part as a team.
 The pupils will learn / improve on skills already gained and be able to ask questions to extend their understanding and knowledge of the construction industry.
-They will develop support skills and nurturing skills towards their peers and younger pupils and their organisational skills to support their learning.
+They will develop support skills and nurturing skills towards their peers and younger pupils and organisational skills to support their learning.

-On gaining this BTEC qualification pupils can progress onto the relevant course in further education or use the qualification as a platform to assist with entry to Sixth Form or College.
+On gaining this BTEC qualification pupils can progress onto the relevant course in further education or use the qualification as a platform to

 Hospitality & Tourism